-“We are extremely pleased to welcome residents as they finally make Botanika their home,” said Catherine A. Ilagan, head of Filigree.
+“We are extremely pleased to welcome residents as they finally make Botanika their home,” Catherine A. Ilagan, head of Filigree, said in a statement.
 “Botanika by Filigree is a bespoke residential condominium masterpiece that we are most proud of.
 That we were able to finish it on time and to exacting standards is but a testament of our unyielding commitment to investors and unit owners.”

 Botanika is Filigree’s most upscale offering yet, aimed at the most discriminating and affluent urbanites who value privacy and luxury.
 To create this tower of opulence, Filigree sought the services of some of the most respected firms in architecture and design.
-They included Leandro V. Locsin Partners and Architecture International, which joined forces in designing the building; AECOM Philippines, which was responsible for the landscaping; and Miaja Design Group, which worked on the interiors of the common areas.
+They were Leandro V. Locsin Partners and Architecture International, which joined forces in designing the building; AECOM Philippines, which was responsible for the landscaping; and Miaja Design Group, which worked on the interiors of the common areas.

 The units are generous by most standards, ranging in size from 123 to 343 square meters.
 They come in different configurations: two-bedroom suites, three-bedroom flats, three-bedroom garden bi-level units, five-bedroom garden bi-level units, and grand penthouse units.
 A typical floor contains only 10 units.
 As a low-density structure, it gives the impression of living in a village with single-detached homes than in a condominium, which typically evokes small living space.

-And unlike almost all condominiums, Botanika has a broad and curved shape inspired by a leaf.
-At a welcome party held by Filigree at the atrium of Botanika last March 8, Leandro “Andy” Locsin, Jr., administrator and design consultant of Leandro V. Locsin Partners — a company named after his father, a National Artist of the Philippines for Architecture — pointed out the distinct benefits the shape offers.
+Unlike most other condominiums, Botanika has a broad and curved shape inspired by a leaf.
+At a welcome party held by Filigree at the atrium of Botanika last March 8, Leandro “Andy” Locsin, Jr., administrator and design consultant of Leandro V. Locsin Partners — a company named after his father, a National Artist of the Philippines for Architecture — pointed out the benefits the shape offers.

 “It provides a tremendous amount of privacy,” he said.
-In the coming years, two towers will be erected next to the recently completed one, but no one will face each other.
+In the coming years, two towers will be erected next to the recently completed one, and no one will face each other.
 Furthermore, Mr. Locsin said, “It encourages air flow.”